CafeVariomeUoL/cv3-docs/Writerside/topics/query-builder-and-query-result.md

 ]
 ```

-ORDO information is missing in every record.
-If an ORDO filter is provided, it will be ignored.
-However, some records have HPO information; so if HPO filter is provided, any records that do not have HPO information will not be included.
+<tooltip term="ORDO">ORDO</tooltip> information is missing in every record.
+If an <tooltip term="ORDO">ORDO</tooltip> filter is provided, it will be ignored.
+However, some records have <tooltip term="HPO">HPO</tooltip> data; so if a <tooltip term="HPO">HPO</tooltip> filter is provided, any records that do not have <tooltip term="HPO">HPO</tooltip> information will not be included.
 The latter case is considered
 **information missing**, instead of **filter not supported**.

-The default soft match can be overridden by providing an
-`advanced` filter, instructing the query behavior.
-Within the advanced filter, the
-`requiredFilters` field details which filters are mandatory, and the soft match will be turned off for that field.
+The default soft match behavior can be overridden by providing an advanced filter that specifies the desired query behavior.
+In the `advanced` filter, the `requiredFilters` field defines which filters are mandatory, and this will disable the soft match for those fields.